mohitpai/journey-optimizer.en/help/using/start/path/marketer.md

     ![](../assets/offers-e2e-offers-displayed.png)

 1. **Test and validate**.
-Once your content has been defined, you can use test profiles to preview and test it.
+Once your content has been defined, you can use test profiles to preview its content.
 If you inserted [personalized content](../../personalization/personalize.md), you will be able to check how this content is displayed in the message, using test profile data.
 In addition, leverage your **Litmus** account into [!DNL Journey Optimizer] to instantly preview your **email rendering** in popular email clients.
 You can then ensure your email content looks great and works properly in every inbox.
-Learn how to test and validate your messages [in this section](../../email/preview.md).
+Learn how to test and validate your messages [in this section](../../content-management/preview-test.md).

 1. **Design customer journeys** to deliver personalized, contextual experiences. [!DNL Journey Optimizer] allow you to build real-time orchestration use cases with contextual data stored in events or data sources.
 Design multistep advanced scenarios powered by following capabilities: